darkresident55/Soft-Chimp-Locomotion/README.md

 ============

 There are several guides for SCL developers and users.
-These guides can be found in a number of formats and places such as Youtube or the Orginal github repo.
+These guides can be found in a number of formats and places such as Youtube or the Original github repo.

 There are various text files in the Documentation/ subdirectory, several of them using the reStructuredText markup notation.